15 Sights in One Day | A Self-Guided Walking Tour of Dublin

 Once you have crossed the Ha’Penny Bridge, head straight beneath the archway and enter Temple Bar.
 The most photographed part of Dublin, Temple Bar is famous for its colourful pubs and Irish music pouring down its cobbled streets.

-Often decried by locals as a tourist trap charging exorbitant prices for a pint of beer, Temple Bar is also home to funky vintage shops, interesting Art galleries, reputable restaurants and – a favourite of mine – a food market every Saturday.
+Often decried by locals as a tourist trap charging exorbitant prices for a pint of beer, Temple Bar is also Dublin’s cultural quarter, home to funky vintage shops, interesting art galleries, reputable restaurants and – a favourite of mine – a food market every Saturday.

 D. Dublin Castle

 Just across from Temple Bar is Dublin Castle.
-This wonderful piece of Georgian architecture is a must-see.
+This wonderful piece of Georgian architecture is a must-see castle to visit in Dublin.
 Dating from the 18th century, it replaced an earlier Norman fortress ravaged by a fire in 1684.

 You won’t be allowed to enter the building without a ticket but you can take a stroll around the Upper Yard for free and admire the Chapel Royal from outside.